_ [Contents]

 (2)

-The overall reaction in the cell consists of two copies of equation 1 and one copy of equation 2, for a total of:
+The overall reaction in the cell consists of two copies of equation 1 plus one copy of equation 2, for a total of:

 Many people learn about “chemistry” in one class and learn about “electricity” in another class.
 That’s unfortunate, to the extent that the connections between the two subjects are not clearly explained.